 New England aster is a native, upright perennial with purple or pinkish daisy-like flowers that bloom in late summer and autumn.
-This aster is known for attracting butterflies looking for nectar and is a host for butterfly caterpillars and larvae.
+Excellent in combination with other late season ornamental grasses, goldenrod and other asters.
+This plant is known for attracting butterflies.

 - North America